williamng95/fintech-dev-2/README.md

 second commit

+backend with express,

+integration with auth0 for login

+api served at /api/

-backend with express, front end with React
+front end with React